getslash/slash/doc/assertions.rst

 Assertions
 ==========

-*Shakedown* uses assertions to perform test logic.
-Unlike ``unittest``, assertions in Shakedown are global functions rather than methods.
+*Slash* uses assertions to perform test logic.
+Unlike ``unittest``, assertions in Slash are global functions rather than methods.

 Another big difference from ``unittest`` is the fact that *failed assertions don't raise ``AssertionError``s* -- they raise :class:`TestFailed`, which derives from ``AssertionError``.
 Since the code you'll be testing might have ``assert`` statements embedded inside, it is important to differentiate real (test) assertions from in-code assertions.